maratai/craftery/audio_music/vst.md

 - **East Asia**.
 Listen, they have Korean folk/traditional instruments in here too!
 Tons of controls for tuning and ~scales.
 - Enhanced EQ.
 - **Freak**.
 Modulation effect.
+- **Glaze 2** - "Next-level pop and hip hop vocal textures featuring talkbox, harmonies, and special riff presets for rich, gleaming chords, pads, and melodics."
+- Hexagon Highway - "The hyper-sonic sound of experimental electronic music."
+- Homage - "Warped keys, synths, basses, and more for bringing a lo-fi edge of hip hop productions."
 - Ignition Code - "The rolling sound of big-room techno - inspired by the scene's biggest dancefloor fillers."
 - India - "A vast library of traditional Indian rhythmic patterns and historic scales, designed for ultimate realism and adaptability."
 - Indigo Dust - "The deep, pulsating sound of melodic techno, with pitch-perfect drums, sub-basses and moody chords."